LearnMetabarcoding/LearnMetabarcoding/sphinx/source/gettingstarted/setup/installing_software.rst

 VSEARCH
 -------

 Open-source implementation of USEARCH with more versatility.
-VSEARCH is a software package specifically designed for metabarcoding, based on the USEARCH package but completely free and open source. `Github<https://github.com/torognes/vsearch>`_
+VSEARCH is a software package specifically designed for metabarcoding, based on the USEARCH package but completely free and open source. `Github. <https://github.com/torognes/vsearch>`_

 .. parsed-literal::